For a small project, I needed to be able to control some GPIO with Linux. I

 (like 3Khz), and I wanted much faster GPIO.

 I toyed a bit with it, and found a lower level solution I explain in this post.
 It’s in rust because I am learning the language, but it’s low level, so you should be able to do it in C.

 While working with

-I didn’t want to use a virtual machine because I wanted shared filesystems to be able to work on the project from archlinux and compile it using a stable distribution.
+I didn’t want to use a virtual machine because I wanted shared filesystems to be able to work on the project from Arch and compile it using a stable distribution.

 While working on a project that started with an arduino, I ended up having to make my own PCB for size and power consumption.